 One of the first lessons I learned at work is that Bob and John do not rush, and they do not compromise.
 My job as an apron-clad counter girl was to keep orders in order—matching the finished sandwiches to the correct customer—and fetching accoutrements like cookies, sodas, soups, and chips.
 I also helped out in the back, peeling potatoes and onions for soups and chopping and washing leeks at hours-long clips.

-I had to chop and wash vegetables because everything on the menu, except for the sides like macaroni or potato salad, were made from scratch.
+I had to chop and wash vegetables because everything on the menu, except for the sides like macaroni or potato salad, was made from scratch.
 The French onion soup began as whole onions, the roast beef was roasted in our ovens (Bob likes it cooked to a flavorful still-pink), the frosted cookies were baked and glazed by hand, the blue cheese dressing didn’t come from a jar.
 Baguettes and croissants were delivered from a local bakery most mornings before I arrived.

 This meant that the pace around Al’s Deli during the lunch rush felt frantic for us and interminably slow for everyone else.
 Only John could take the orders and only Bob could make the sandwiches, it was decreed, so lunches were assembled and delivered to customers one at a time.
 We had no computerized point-of-sales machines, no digital cash register, no phone-ahead ordering.
 If I ever filled in at the register, I had to calculate change in my head.
 The doors opened at 11 a.m. and closed at 4 p.m.—every day except Wednesdays, when the deli closed—and customers waited up to 45 minutes for a sandwich.
 Once you tasted it, though, the wait time was justified.